tytydraco/yessleep/out/I_carried_a_quote_through_three_wars_On_my_last_mission_it_carried_something_back.md

 Clear.

-Nothing but darkness., even the rats were hiding.
+Nothing but darkness, even the rats were hiding.

 We descended down the stairs.
 The tunnel below had been carved recently - tool marks still fresh on the earth, pickaxes and shovels abandoned against the walls.